 Hiya!
 My name is Esther Lee (I go by Nurse Es or Nurse Lee) and I’m the nurse here at Creek Valley Middle School!
 I obtained my Bachelor of Science in Nursing from West Coast University-Dallas and LOVE being a Registered Nurse.
 I worked at Methodist Dallas Medical Center for a few years and was a substitute nurse in a different district.
-I decided to flip around and have worked as a full-time school nurse for the past 3 years.
-I’d love to go back to school for my masters but for the time being my 4 boys, husband, and 2 giant doggies keep me busy!
+I decided to flip around and work as a full-time school nurse (it's been over 3 years now full time!).
+I’d love to go back to school for my masters but for the time being my 3 boys, husband, and 2 giant doggies keep me busy!

 My number one goal here at Creek Valley is to keep all our Wildcat students healthy.

 Please review the few guidelines below that will help you to maximize your immune system (for both parents and students)!